Medical Assistant Program

 The objective of this Medical Assistant training program at Peloton College is to prepare the student for employment as an entry-level Medical Assistant performing administrative, clerical, and clinical duties within the health care field.

-Graduates from the Medical Assistant Program will have a working knowledge of administrative duties including scheduling appointments, billing, and coding, as well as clinical duties including phlebotomy, ECGs, injections, measuring vital signs, emergencies, and assisting practices in daily operations.
+Graduates from the Medical Assistant training program will have a working knowledge of administrative duties including scheduling appointments, billing, and coding, as well as clinical duties including phlebotomy, ECGs, injections, measuring vital signs, emergencies, and assisting practices in daily operations.

 Graduates of the Medical Assistant training program will be eligible to find entry-level employment in a medical office, hospital, and/or other health care facility as a medical assistant, medical clinical assistant, medical office receptionist, lab assistant, or medical records clerk.

-The Medical Assisting Program training program can be completed in as little as 9 months or 38 weeks.
-Day and evening shifts are available.
+The Medical Assisting training program can be completed in as little as 9 months or 38 weeks.
+Day and evening classes are available.

 Medical Assistant Program Courses

 The Medical Assistant Program at Peloton College offers courses in:

 Medical Assisting Lab Applications

 Software in Medical Office

 “Peloton College gave me the confidence I needed to become a medical assistant in less than a year!
 The students and staff welcomed me with open arms at a time in my life when things were pretty crazy.
 Peloton is for everyone… no matter where you came from or what you’ve been through.
 They truly value your success!”